TOWNSEND, TENNESSEE is a mountain town roughly halfway between Maryville and Gatlinburg, with Highway 321/Lamar Alexander Parkway running through it.

-Townsend got its start in the 1920s as a hub for the railroad and lumber industries.
-It is called the “Peaceful Side of the Smokies” and is just a mile or so from an entrance to the Great Smoky Mountain National Park (GSMNP).
+Townsend is called the “Peaceful Side of the Smokies” and is just a mile or so from an entrance to the Great Smoky Mountain National Park (GSMNP).

 The other two entrances to the GSMNP are located in Gatlinburg, TN and Cherokee, NC.
 Both of those towns are insane with tourists, hence the “Peaceful” distinction.